harp-project/AML-Formalization/kore/README.md

 This subproject defines the syntax and semantics of Kore using a dependently typed, locally-nameless approach.

+## Usage instructions

+This package depends on [the `matching-logic` one](../matching-logic), follow the instructions in the [main README file](../README.md) to build it.
+The compiled files need to be accessible while building this package, which can be achieved easiest by running `make install` after the final `make` step in those instructions.
+Afterwards, this package may be built by running `make` in this folder.
+You may choose to `make install` this package as well, if you do not wish to work in this folder.
+Once the setup is completed, any theories may be written and tested using a Coq IDE.
+See [the theories folder](src/theories) for examples.

+> [!NOTE]
+> The installation of the `matching-logic` package may be circumvented by adding the `-Q ../matching-logic/src MatchingLogic` flag to the top of the [Coq project file](_CoqProject).
+In this case, running just `make` first in the `matching-logic` directory, followed by this one is sufficient.
+This is not recommended.

 ## Structure

 - `Basics.v` provides a definition for heterogeneous lists, and defines a number of properties for it alongside with computable definitions for some standard lemmas.